Loan to Value Calculator

 Is it better to have a high or low LTV?

 Having a low LTV is better because it means you own a greater proportion of your home and are borrowing a smaller amount on a mortgage.
-Plus, having a lower LTV means you’ll usually get access to a wider range of mortgage deals and at better rates too.
+Plus, having a lower LTV means you may get access to a wider range of mortgage deals and at better rates too.